Rumors, Myths, and Lies of the Alcohol Stove

-An alcohol stove is the cheapest, lightest, most reliable stove you'll ever own, but they don't always get much respect.
-Magazines such as Backpacker get good advertising dollars from companies who manufacture and sell stoves, and those companies wouldn't be happy about the magazine encouraging people to make their own stoves.
-Any website that sells stoves does not want to you know about alcohol stoves, and they'll willingly tell you misleading facts and flat out lies to scare you away from them.
-When I found one website selling stoves with people asking questions about the soda can stove, I answered them honestly and completely, and for that I was banned from the website.
+An alcohol stove is the cheapest, lightest, most reliable stove you’ll ever own, but they don’t always get much respect.
+Magazines such as Backpacker get good advertising dollars from companies who manufacture and sell stoves, and those companies wouldn’t be happy about the magazine encouraging people to make their own stoves.
+Website that sell stoves do not want you building your own stoves, and they’ll often tell you misleading facts and flat out lies to scare you away from them.
+So let’s discuss the most common rumors, myths and lies of the alcohol stove.

-Myth: Alcohol stoves don't really work.
+Myth: Alcohol stoves don’t really work

 These are 3-season stoves and not suited for extreme winter conditions—doubly so if you have to melt snow for water.
 It's not well-suited for cooking large amounts of food so if you have a hiking partner or two, a commercial stove may work out better.
 If you enjoy creating elaborate meals in the backcountry such as pizza or cinnamon rolls, these stoves are not ideal.
 (It can be done, but it's not easy.)